Catholic University of Portugal: Católica Medical School

 The School will be located on the Sintra campus of the UCP, next to Tagus Park, and the building is being fully refurbished, including the creation of new spaces such as the interactive library, the anatomy lab, the skills lab and the scientific lab.

 Porto Regional Centre

 In 1978, the Catholic University of Portugal extended to Porto, with the creation of the Propaedeutic Year of the Law Course, but it was only in 1983 that the Regional Nucleus of Porto was created, which since 1994 has been called Regional Centre.

-The Foz Campus is located next to Foz Velha and includes seven teaching units.
+The Foz Campus is located next to Foz Velha, a beautiful town with great beaches, where students often go, to clear their heads after a stressful day of classes.
+And includes seven teaching units.
 It consists of the Arts Building, the Central Building, the Américo Amorim Building, the Paraíso Building and the Restoration Building.

-The Porto Regional Centre of Universidade Católica Portuguesa is composed by the following teaching units:
+The Porto Regional Centre of Universidade Católica Portuguesa is composed by the following teaching units: Católica Porto Business School, Faculty of Biotechnology, Faculty of Education and Psychology, Faculty of Law - School of Porto, Faculty of Theology, Faculty of Health Sciences and Nursing, Institute of Bioethics, Nursing School, and School of Arts.

 Católica Porto Business School

 Católica Porto Business School was founded in 1987, starting to teach Management as an extension of the Faculty of Human Sciences (FCH) based in Lisbon.
 In 1996, the School also became responsible for teaching Economics in Porto, as an extension of the Faculty of Economics and Business Sciences (currently the Católica Lisbon School of Business & Economics), in Lisbon.

 In 2001, the Faculty of Economics and Management of the UCP was created in Porto.
 A year later, the Católica Porto Business School (at the time called EGE - Atlantic Business School), in partnership with important business associations and other universities, began to encompass all the activity of Executive Education.

 Today, the Católica Porto Business School has a wide range of programmes consisting of a degree programme in Economics and Management and a double degree in Law and Management, as well as Master's programmes in Auditing and Taxation, Business Economics, Finance, Management, Human Resources Management and Marketing.
 Within the scope of Executive Training, Católica Porto Business School has MBAs, executive courses, sectorial and customized Post-Graduations and also Abroad Training.

 In addition to the formative offer, Católica Porto Business School develops a structured research activity through multiple Centres and Laboratories: CEGE - Research Centre in Management and Economics; two applied research laboratories, LEAD.lab, a leading knowledge centre, and SLab - Service Management Lab - a competence centre of Católica Porto Business School of the Catholic University of Portugal, which aims to produce and transfer knowledge that can contribute to increase the productivity, quality and innovation of industries and service-related tasks.

 Católica Porto Business School also has consulting services available through CEGEA - Centro de Estudos de Gestão e Economia Aplicada (Centre for Management and Applied Economics Studies).